KRM7/gapp/docs/constraint-handling.md

 A simple approach is to consider each constraint as an additional objective, by including each constraint in the fitness function definition as a separate dimension.
-In this case, specifying a constraints function separately is not necessary, since it's already a part of the fitness function definition.
+In this case, specifying a constraints function separately is not necessary, since it's already part of the fitness function definition.
 The problem is then solved as an unconstrained multi-objective optimization problem.

 ### Penalty based methods